Dynamic generation of GHZ states with coupled charge qubits: Model and entanglement quantifiers

-where $\sigma_{z} = \ket{0}\bra{0} - \ket{1}\bra{1}$, and $\sigma_{x} =\ket{0}\bra{1} + \ket{1}\bra{0}$.
+where $\sigma_{z} = \left|0\rangle\langle 0\right|- \left|1\rangle\langle 1\right|$, and $\sigma_{x} =\left|0\rangle\langle 1\right|+ \left|1\rangle\langle 0\right|$.
 Here, the index $q=1,2,3$ denotes the qubits in the first two terms while $q'=1,2$ with $q''=q'+1$ are used in the third term.
-The first term describes the detuning of the electronic energies for each qubit, the second gives the tunneling process inside each qubit, and the third term provides the Coulomb interaction between qubits.
-We also use a new physical parametrization where $2\varepsilon_{j}$ is the detuning between the electronic levels of each dot inside the $j$th molecule, $\Delta_{j}$ is the tunneling parameter, and parameters $J_{q'q''}$ take into account the Coulomb interactions between electrons in different qubits.
+The first term in Eq.(\ref{ham3qbger}) depends on the detuning of the electronic energies for each qubit, the second takes into account the tunneling process inside each qubit, and the third term describes the Coulomb interaction between qubits.
 Notice that this Hamiltonian is an extension of the case for a two-qubit system in the context of charged quantum dots studied in earlier works~\cite{Oliveira15,souza2017,Souza19}.

 As the number of qubits encoded in a quantum system increases, to determine the entanglement degree of quantum states becomes a challenge.
 To the well-known case of a two-qubit system, one can easily characterize the physical states as being separable or entangled.
-A similar analysis is not that simple for the case of three qubits~\cite{horodeckireview,dur00,sabin08}.
+A similar analysis is not that simple, even for the case of three qubits~\cite{horodeckireview,dur00,sabin08}.
 Apart from the fully separable states, there are three classes of entangled states.
-We can say that two different entangled states belong to the same equivalence class if it is possible to find a set of Stochastic Local Operations and Classical Communication (SLOCC) that transform one state into another, with non null probability of success.
-Thus, concerning the classes of entangled states for three qubits, the first is the class of biseparable states, where one qubit remains separate while the rest two qubits show bipartite entanglement.
-The second and the third classes, the W and GHZ states, are two different families that show genuine tripartite entangled states~\cite{dur00}.
+We can say that two different entangled states belong to the same equivalence class if it is possible to find a set of Stochastic Local Operations and Classical Communication (SLOCC) that transform one state into another.
+Thus, concerning the classes of entangled states for three qubits, the first is the class of biseparable states, where one qubit remains separate while the remain two qubits show bipartite entanglement.
+The second and the third classes, the W and GHZ states, are two different families that show genuine tripartite entanglement~\cite{dur00}.

-We are interested in the dynamical formation of states belonging to the GHZ class.
-The representant for elements from this class can be written as
+We are interested on studying the dynamical formation of states belonging to the GHZ class.
+For instance, we can write

 where $\phi$ is a relative phase.
 Notice that the application of the operator $I \otimes \sigma_x \otimes I$ on $\ket{\Psi_{\mathrm{GHZ}}}$ results in a new state of the form